dwright37/trope-reports/reports/Meta-Llama-3-8B-Instruct.md

 ---

-### T3187: Acknowledging feelings is vital for emotional health.
+### T3187: Acknowledge and process emotions rather than suppressing them.

 |Support|
 |---|